tomme87/imt3673-project-wiki/External dependencies.md

 IshiharaPlate
 {
-  "id":           int,    //  plate id and filename "normal":       int,    //  expected input value for normal vision "protanStrong": int,    //  expected input value for vision deficiency "deutanStrong": int,    //  expected input value for vision deficiency "total":        int,    //  expected input value for total color blindness "extra":        bool    //  if true this plate is not to be in calculation of primary results }
+  "id":           int,    //  plate id and filename "type"          String  // picture type "png", "jpeg" etc that indicates file extension "normal":       int,    //  expected input value for normal vision "protanStrong": int,    //  expected input value for vision deficiency "deutanStrong": int,    //  expected input value for vision deficiency "total":        int,    //  expected input value for total color blindness "extra":        bool    //  if true this plate is not to be in calculation of primary results
+}
 ```